The Starlit ACH Standard: Why We Guarantee 1.5 and Average 0.85

-Air changes per hour (ACH) is the most important number your builder should share.
-Here's why we demand 1.0 ACH on every project.
+Air changes per hour (ACH) is the most honest number a builder can publish.
+Here's what we guarantee on every home — and what our blower door results actually average.

 Starlit Homes